 VkDevice.
 A device is created with a list of extensions that you want to enable.
 It is highly recommended you do not enable extensions you don’t need, as they can cause the driver to be slower due to checking extra things.

 Initializing the GPU is nice, but we want to actually perform some rendering into the screen.
-This is where the swapchain comes.
-Swapchains are not in the core Vulkan spec because they are optional, and often unique to the different platforms.
-If you run Vulkan headless, for example to render images and saving them to disk, or performing offline calculations, it’s not needed that you create a swapchain, as swapchains are just for sending the images into the screen.
+We use a swapchain for that.
+A swapchain is a OS/windowing provided structure with some images we can draw to and then display on the screen.
+Swapchains are not in the core Vulkan spec as they are optional, and often unique to the different platforms.
+If you are going to use Vulkan for compute shader calculations, or for offline rendering, you do not need to setup a swapchain.

 A swapchain is created on a given size, and if the window resizes, you will have to recreate the swapchain again.

 The format that the swapchain exposes for its images can be different between platforms and even GPUs, so it’s necessary that you store the image format that the swapchain wants, as rendering on a different format will cause artifacts or crashes.

 Swapchains hold a list of images and image-views, accessible by the operating system for display to the screen.
 You can create swapchains with more or less images, but generally you will want only 2 or 3 images to perform double-buffer or triple-buffer rendering.

 The most important thing when creating a swapchain is to select a Present Mode, this controls how the swapchain syncronizes to the screen display.

 You can see the full list of them with detialed explanation on the vulkan spec page here Vulkan Spec: VkPresentModeKHR

 - VK_PRESENT_MODE_IMMEDIATE_KHR Makes the swapchain not wait for anything, and accept instant pushing of images.
 This will likely result in tearing, generally not recommended.